noderators/elastos-supernode-setup/README.md

         ```
         Make sure to replace $YOURNODENAME with your own supernode name.
 Every time email is sent, it'll have this label.
 This comes in handy if you're running multiple supernodes

-9. Update /data/ioex/mainchain/config.json
-    - Change "PayToAddr" to your own ioeX wallet address
-    - Change "MinerInfo" to your own miner name(You can set any name you want)

-10. Set up an smtp server
+9. Set up an smtp server
     - Option 1: You can install postfix by following the directions at [https://hostadvice.com/how-to/how-to-setup-postfix-as-send-only-mail-server-on-an-ubuntu-18-04-dedicated-server-or-vps/](https://hostadvice.com/how-to/how-to-setup-postfix-as-send-only-mail-server-on-an-ubuntu-18-04-dedicated-server-or-vps/)
     - Option 2: If you're using AWS, you can use AWS SES service to set up a SMTP server for free
         1. Follow the directions at [https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html) to first verify your email